ucldc/ingest_deploy/update_beanstalk_index/README.md

 ```

 * Edit the new-beanstalk.env file.
 The ENV_NAME is the source environment to clone, NEW_ENV_NAME is the name of the new cloned environment.
 API_KEY is our api access key.
 Source this to get the values of the env vars set `. new-beastalk.env`
-* Now run the following, where the new index path is from Step #1.
-This command will take a good while.
+* Now run the following, where the new index path is from Step #1. *This process will take a while*
 ```shell
 ~/code/ingest_deploy/update_beanstalk_index/clone-with-new-s3-index.sh <new index path>
 ```